CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 Participants will learn:

 1. **Set Up AI Project and Perform Chat Completion from VS Code:** In this hands-on lab will guide you through setting up the environment for building AI Agents.
-You will begin by configuring an AI Project in Azure AI Foundry, deploying a Large Language Model (LLM) and embedding models.
+You will begin by configuring an AI Project in Microsoft Foundry, deploying a Large Language Model (LLM) and embedding models.
 Next, you will connect Visual Studio Code to the AI Project and perform a chat completion call to validate the setup, ensuring seamless integration and functionality.

 2. **Build a Simple AI Agent:** In this hands-on lab, you will be introduced to AI Agents in Azure and learn how to build a simple AI Agent.
 You will create an agent that generates a bar chart comparing health benefit plans, leveraging AI capabilities to process data and visualize insights effectively.